Complete Tempur-Pedic ProAdapt Review

 Once it’s delivered, if you decide you aren’t a fan, you have a 90-night trial period—if you don’t love the mattress, you can send it back.

-The ProAdapt is definitely one of the more expensive mattresses we’ve reviewed—you aren’t just paying for quality, you’re paying for the Tempur-Pedic brand name and their luxury reputation.
+The ProAdapt is definitely one of the more expensive mattresses we’ve reviewed.
+But you aren’t just paying for quality, you’re paying for the Tempur-Pedic brand name and their luxury reputation.

-For these reasons, we recommend taking a look at the Tempur-Pedic ProAdapt series if you’re a fan of high-quality memory foam and don’t mind paying a little extra.
+For these reasons, we recommend looking at the Tempur-Pedic ProAdapt series if you’re a fan of high-quality memory foam and don’t mind paying a little extra.

 Still haven’t found the perfect memory foam mattress?
 Some of our latest reviews might help you finally find the good night’s sleep you’ve been looking for!